Structure and governance

 Our presence on the international stage is strengthened through liaison offices at the United Nations in New York and at the European Union in Brussels.
 These enable us to work closely with those UN and EU departments and entities that share our mission of preventing and combating transnational crime, and develop joint efforts to enhance regional and global security.

-In order to further strengthen our physical presence across the world, we will be opening the INTERPOL Global Complex for Innovation (IGCI) in 2014 in Singapore.
-The activities to be centred at the IGCI will revolve around research and development in the identification of crimes and criminals, innovation-based capacity building, and provision of 24/7 operational police support.
+In order to further strengthen our physical presence across the world, we opened the INTERPOL Global Complex for Innovation (IGCI) in Singapore (officially inaugurated in April 2015).
+The activities centred at the IGCI revolve around research and development in the identification of crimes and criminals, innovation-based capacity building, and provision of 24/7 operational police support.

 Staff work in any of the Organization's four official languages: Arabic, English, French and Spanish and have developed new tools, databases and services to help member countries fight a wide range of criminal activities and to encourage communication and cooperation between National Central Bureaus.